 |

-My patron saint Hagios Georgios The Victor (Saint George) - here a Western version, by Peter Paul Rubens
+My patron saint Hagios Georgios The Victor (Saint George), and a Western version to the extreme right, by Peter Paul Rubens - in the middle Saint Ari ;-)

 I was born in 1964 in Joensuu, Carelia, Finland - and proud of it; my ancestors have lived and worked in the Duchy of Carelia for centuries.
 Carelia has been a disputed border-region between Finland and Russia for a thousand years. - And by the way, I've been told that the position of Duke of Carelia is vacant at the moment... ;-)